UK approves Pfizer's COVID-19 vaccine: When will it come to India and all other questions answered

 What are some of the challenges?

 While the UK has ordered enough Pfizer vaccine for 20 million people, it’s not clear how many will arrive by year’s end.
-Adding to the distribution challenges, the Pfizer vaccine must be stored at ultra-cold temperatures.
+Adding to the distribution challenges that primarily involve storage, where Pfizer's vaccine needs to be stored at ultra-cold temperatures.

 According to what the firms have revealed today, it should start arriving in the UK within days and could be used on British citizens from next week.